-In April 2014, a total of 1,050,000 shares of stock were issued pursuant to the exercise of the underwriters' over-allotment option.
-Net of underwriting fees and offering costs, the Company received additional total cash proceeds of \$15.4 million.
+In April 2014, a total of 1,050,000 shares of stock were issued pursuant to the exercise of the underwriters' over-allotment option in connection with the Company's IPO.
+Net of underwriting fees and offering costs, the Company received total cash proceeds of \$15.4 million.